 In the excavation of Metro Line 2 in Tabriz, a full-face tunnel boring machine with an Earth Pressure Balance (EPB) shield is used.
-In this machine, the excavated soil and rock fragments are transported to a chamber behind the cutterhead, called the excavation chamber.
+In this machine, the excavated soil and rock fragments are transported to a chamber behind the cutter-head, called the excavation chamber.
 The compaction of the materials in the excavation chamber exerts pressure on the advancing excavation face, maintaining its stability and preventing water ingress.
 The pressure in this chamber is controlled by a screw conveyor that transfers the materials out of the chamber.
-The tunnel alignment of Metro Line 2 in
+The tunnel alignment of Metro Line 2 in Tabriz includes dry, coarse-grained alluvial layers with a small amount of clay fines.
+Figure 3 shows the soil types and their size distribution in the tunnel excavation route; a wide range of dry fine and coarse soils is located in the drilling path.
+The groundwater levels in the examined region are significantly low, and this issue has been largely overlooked.
+Table 1 shows the average physical and mechanical properties of the soil along the excavation path, obtained from laboratory tests on the collected samples

-Table 1.
-Average physical and mechanical properties of the soil with foam [25].
+Table.
+1 Average physical and mechanical properties of the soil with foam [25].

 Property Value

-Density (kg/m 3) 1800
+Density (kg/m^3) 1800

 Uniaxial compressive strength (Mpa) 58

 Young's modulus (Gpa) 1.4

 Poisson ratio 0.33